-Standards to Be Met / Procedures to Follow (continued from page 59) e.
+Standards to Be Met / Procedures to Follow (continued from page 65) e.
 Does the Policy include provision for administering a home language survey to all students seeking first time enrollment in its schools?YesNo f.
 If the Policy describes additional information (other than proof of age, immunizations required by law, proof of residency, parent registration statement, and home language survey) that the LEA requests in the admission process, is it explained that the LEA cannot prohibit or delay admission contingent upon receipt of this additional information?
-YesNo g.
-Is there any evidence in the school's Admission Policy and/or the file reviews conducted for 17B that the charter school denies enrollment or discriminates in admission policies or practices on the basis of a child's disability or the child's need for special education or supplementary aids or services?
-YesNo h.
-Is there any evidence in the school's Admission Policy and/or the file reviews conducted for 17B that the charter school discriminates in its admission policies or practices on the basis of intellectual ability?
-(Admission criteria may not include measures of achievement or aptitude.)
 YesNo 17B Standards to Be Met / Procedures to Follow LEA Procedure LEA will compile a list of students who meet ALL of the following criteria: Student transferred to the LEA from another LEA in Pennsylvania or another State within the past 6 months Student had an IEP in place when he/she transferred to the LEA Student is still being served by the LEA LEA will review the files of 10 students who meet the above criteria.
 If less than 10 students meet the above criteria, review all the files, e.g., if 7 students meet all three criteria review all 7 files.
 Respond to the LEA Team Discussion Points in the LEA Data Collection Summary.
 LEA will send the list of students to BSE or make it available onsite for verification as directed by the Chairperson.
 Chairperson may review the same files as the LEA, and/or select other files as warranted.
 Special Considerations BSE Procedure Chairperson will examine files, review the LEA Data Collection Summary, and respond to the following question: In the files reviewed, did the LEA provide timely FAPE for transfer students in accordance with regulations?
-YesNo NA (No students for whom requirements were applicable)
+Yes No NA (No students for whom requirements were applicable)

-Data Collection Worksheet LEA Team Discussion Points LEA Team Discussion Points have been developed to begin and sustain discussion among members of the team.
+Data Collection Worksheet 17B LEA Team Discussion Points LEA Team Discussion Points have been developed to begin and sustain discussion among members of the team.
 These points should be reflected in the Data Collection Summary.
 Are staff that are responsible for enrolling students with disabilities in the LEA aware of the regulatory requirements for transferring students with IEPs from LEAs within state and out of state?
 Are there written procedures that address these requirements?
 Does the LEA have any additional requirements for admitting students with disabilities (beyond those established by the LEA's Policy on Student Admission)?
 Have there been instances in the past six months in which timely provision of FAPE has been denied for transferring students?
 If denial of timely FAPE has occurred, did the LEA offer compensatory education?
 LEA Data Collection Summary